 Compared to C/C++, Ruby tends to hide a lot from programmers to make their jobs easier.
 This can indeed make it much easier to ship code, but means finding deep bugs might require a lot more digging.

-Ruby is most used for building web applications.
+It is important to learn Ruby to build web applications.
 However, it is a general-purpose language similar to Python, so it has many other applications like data analysis, prototyping, and proof of concepts.

 Probably the most obvious implementation of Ruby is Rails web, the development framework built with Ruby.
 Homebrew, an extremely popular tool for installing software packages on macOS, is also written in Ruby.
 So is the security software Metasploit, which allows you to test websites and applications for how easy they are to break into.

 There are a number of highly visible applications created by Ruby developers with Rails.
-These include the popular booking site AirBnBand the TV streaming service Hulu.
-Others include Github, Goodreads, and the calorie-tracking application MyFitnessPal.
+These include the popular booking site AirBnB and the TV streaming service Hulu.
+Other applications include Github, Goodreads, and the calorie-tracking application MyFitnessPal.